skybarer/algorithms-and-data-structures/README.md

 `interview preparation`.
 Anyone is free to add additional  `data structures` and improvise the content.
 I hope any one out there who is preparing for the `big companies` this repository may provide a little help to them in the future.

-## List of references for learning and pratice
+## List of references for learning and practice
+ The references provided here are my opinion and they may or may not be the right option for you, and also i don't have any copyrights the below links provided.

  * [**coding nijas** ](https://www.codingninjas.in/)
  * [**interviewbit**](https://www.interviewbit.com/)